sandstorm12/CppPythonInterface/readme.md

 This is a personal project under development.
 All bug reports and feature requests are appreciated.

+## Fun fact
+As of current, the Pytorch framework is using Pybind11 for C++/Python binding.
+Tensorflow framework community is also pushing to migrate from SWIG to Pybind11.

 ## Urgent issues and future work
 1. [Nothing yet]